kcjerrell/drawthings-py/README.md

 pip install drawthings-py
 ```

 `drawthings-py` requires Python 3.11 or newer.

-To generate images, you will also need a running Draw Things service that accepts gRPC requests.
+To generate images, you will also need a running Draw Things service that accepts gRPC requests, such as the [Draw Things](https://drawthings.ai/) app or the [gRPCServerCLI](https://github.com/drawthingsai/draw-things-community).
+Support for the CLI is not yet released.

+To use the [Draw Things](https://drawthings.ai/) app as a gRPC server, go to the advanced settings tab and enable the API server, select gRPC, and enable Transport Layer Security and Response Compression.
+If you are DT+ subscriber and want to use Cloud Compute, also enable Bridge Mode.

+To use the gRPCServerCLI, follow the instructions [here](https://github.com/drawthingsai/draw-things-community#self-host-grpcservercli-from-packaged-binaries).

 ### Basic Usage

-To generate an image with the Draw Things service, you'll need to:
+To generate images with drawthings-py, you'll need to:

-1. Connect to the service using the gRPC client
+1. Connect the gRPC client
 2. Load a config (either from a preset or custom)
 3. Build your request with a `RequestBuilder`
 4. Generate the image and save the result